Much of the film's original score is reprised in some way.

 Jerkass Woobie: Nima can come off as this, given how understandable her intentions are.
 Yoder becomes one, as the gruesome fates of his friends push him off the deep end.

-What an Idiot / Idiot Ball: Nima had no reason to crash the jeep at the beginning of episode one.
+Nima had no reason to crash the jeep at the beginning of Episode 1.
 If she hadn't, then she might have gotten out of there and been none the worse.

 Gerry delays far too long when he sees Lady Margaret approaching the gate.

-It's hard to understand why Yoder and Oscar leave a wounded Vargas unattended during episode two, especially when Yoder wants to help him and there are dangerous creatures around.
+It's hard to understand why Yoder and Oscar leave a wounded Vargas unattended during Episode 2, especially when Yoder wants to help him and there are dangerous creatures around.

-During episode three, Jess moves into the smaller parallel tunnel while Sorkin and her father argue over the lysine contingency.
+During Episode 3, Jess moves into the smaller parallel tunnel while Sorkin and her father argue over the lysine contingency.
 It's bad enough that she leaves the safety of the main tunnel and possibly lets the raptors breach the barrier, but on top of that the tunnel is in total darkness where just anything could sneak up on her.

-Gerry and Nima are separated from the others during episode four.
+Gerry and Nima are separated from the others during Episode 4.
 They then have what can be an inordinately long conversation, during which time they are making virtually no progress towards the marine exhibit.
 This is all the more jarring when Gerry was getting worried over Jess's safety just a minute ago.

-In episode four, Yoder runs for the can while mere feet away from the Tyrannosaurus.
+In Episode 4, Yoder runs for the can while mere feet away from the Tyrannosaurus.
 This is a desperate move, yes, but then why — instead of diving into the water or making a run for it — does he stand there like a goof admiring his prize once he grabbed it?
 Did he happen to forget the multi-ton monstrosity standing next to him?